 Like the cobbler whose children have no shoes, CIOs toil away at making business processes more agile.
 But when it comes to IT work processes, the job isn't getting done.

 "CIOs have been pushing the concept of business process management and business process optimisation to the business.
-But they themselves don't have the advantage of a systemised, measured and optimisable process for the single most expensive business activity they undertake -- systems development," said Brian Kilcourse, managing partner at research firm
+But they themselves don't have the advantage of a systemised, measured and optimisable process for the single most expensive business activity they undertake -- systems development," said Brian Kilcourse, managing partner at research firm (RSR) and self-described recovering CIO.
+"If you can't put metrics around it, how can you possibly improve?"

 Or keep your job, for that matter.
 "In the setting I work in -- retail -- there is a great deal of dissatisfaction with the IT organisation's ability to respond quickly to changing business requirements," Kilcourse said.
 "In today's business cycle, the notion of an 18-month backlog within IT is not acceptable."